Mosley Hill (1782 ship): Career

-6th enslaving voyage (1786–1787): Captain Joseph Fayrer sailed from Liverpool on 21 September 1786.
+6th voyage transporting enslaved people (1786–1787): Captain Joseph Fayrer sailed from Liverpool on 21 September 1786.
 Mosley Hill acquired captives at Bonny and arrived at La Guaira on 15 April 1786 with 674 captives.
 Mosley Hill had embarked 736 captives at Bonny, and she delivered eight captives to Havana.
 One may infer that the mortality rate among the slaves in the Middle Passage between Bonny and Havana was 7%.
 Mosley Hill arrived back at Liverpool on 22 June.
 She had left Liverpool with 51 crew members and had suffered three crew deaths on her voyage.

 Captain Fayrer reported seeing, on 4 June 1787, at 45°00′N 46°59′W, some huge icebergs.

-7th enslaving voyage (1787–1788): Captain John Simmons sailed from Liverpool on 19 August 1787.
+7th voyage transporting enslaved people (1787–1788): Captain John Simmons sailed from Liverpool on 19 August 1787.
 Mosley Hill acquired captives at Bonny and arrived at Havana in April 1788 with 504 captives.
 She arrived back at Liverpool on 2 September.
 She had left Liverpool with 52 crew members and had suffered seven crew deaths on her voyage.

 The Slave Trade Act 1788 (Dolben's Act) limited the number of enslaved people that British slave ships could transport without penalty, based on the ships' tons burthen.
 It was the first British legislation passed to regulate slave shipping.
 At a burthen of 400 tons, the cap would have been 539 captives.

-8th enslaving voyage (1788–1790): Captain Joseph Fayrer sailed from Liverpool on 10 October 1788.
+8th voyage transporting enslaved people (1788–1790): Captain Joseph Fayrer sailed from Liverpool on 10 October 1788.
 He acquired captives in the Bight of Benin.
 Mosley Hill arrived at La Guaira 17 May 1789 with 453 captives, by one account all of whom she landed.
 On 28 February 1789 the Spanish had liberalized the slave trade, with the result that Baker and Dawson's asiento had ended.
 The Intendente of Caracas, Juan Gillelmi, confirmed to Fayrer and the owners' representative at Caracas that as Mosley Hill had left Europe before the end of the asiento, the terms of their asiento would still hold.
 However, the local landowners in La Guaira could not offer terms acceptable to Fayrer and so he decided to take his captives to Havana.
 Mosley Hill arrived back at Liverpool on 13 January 1790.
 She had left Liverpool with 44 crew members and had suffered 12 crew deaths on her voyage.
 On her way back to Liverpool she had put into Galway leaky.